Also See Choose Life That You May Live

 "Contending" For The Faith

-There has been considerable confusion about the English word 'apologetics', because, in modern English, the word 'apology' means to say you are sorry about something.
+There has been considerable confusion about the English word 'apologetics' because, in modern English, the word 'apology' means to say you are sorry about something.
 However, the word 'apologetics' actually comes from the Greek apologia, which means a defense or justification of one's beliefs, that is to endeavor to prove to be just, right, or valid.
 This can be done by means of a written or oral plea or argument in support of whatever it is one is defending.
 In other words, apologetics is the discipline of defending a position through the systematic use of information.

 "I answered them that it is not the custom of the Romans to hand over any man before the accused meets his accusers face to face and has an opportunity to make his defense (Gk. apologia) against the charges.
 (Acts 25:16 NASB)

-Paul used the word apologia in answer to those who, apparently, were questioning his credentials as an apostle.
+Paul used the word apologia in answer to those who were apparently questioning his credentials as an apostle.

-My defense to those who examine me is this: Do we not have a right to eat and drink?
+My defense (Gk. apologia) to those who examine me is this: Do we not have a right to eat and drink?
 Do we not have a right to take along a believing wife, even as the rest of the apostles and the brothers of the Lord and Cephas?
 (1 Corinthians 9:3-5 NASB)

 "Brethren and fathers, hear my defense (Gk. apologia) which I now offer to you."
 (Acts 22:1 NASB)